 Charity Water Project in Zurich and Basel Airports

-In 2020, Dufry has continued its cooperation with the Children’s Hospital (Kinderspital Zurich, locally known as “Kispi”).
-The Children’s Hospital is a non-profit private institution serving all children and adolescents.
+During the month of June 2021, Dufry and the Zurich airport handed over a cheque worth CHF 167,676 to Kinderspital Zurich as part of the cooperation started in September 2019.
+Locally known as “Kispi”, Kinderspital Zurich is a non-profit private institution serving children and adolescents.
 It is the largest university children’s hospital in Switzerland and one of the leading centers for pediatric and adolescent medicine in Europe.
 Each year, approximately 2,300 dedicated employees are committed to care for the wellbeing of more than 100,000 young patients, from the first day of life to the age of 18.

 Rio de Janeiro, Brazil – Helping to build the future of young teenagers

 Since 1995, Dufry has been sponsoring a social promotion program in Rio de Janeiro aimed at improving the skills of young people and, hence, increasing their employability.
 This program features free professional education to young people from communities around Galeão Airport, including various classes and education modules such as English, computer classes, retail operations, professional orientation, teamwork, leadership, rules of etiquette, ethics and citizenship.
-The daily classes are attended by 16 to 20 year-old female and male students, who receive free meals, medical and dental care, uniforms, school and educational materials as well as transportation assistance.
+The daily classes are attended by 16 to 20 year-old female and male students, who receive free meals, uniforms, school and educational materials, as well as transportation assistance.
 The commitment of Dufry with this program goes a stage further by supporting attendees in their first steps into professional life.
 Dufry coaches students on their career progression, alerting them to any job opportunities within Dufry’s organization or with external partners and giving support on how to successfully face a recruitment process.
 This program is also an institution amongst Dufry employees and one of the initiatives Dufry Brazil staff feel very proud of.
 Our staff in Brazil act as mentors to the program´s students and every year, more than 60 volunteers from both Dufry and its Brazilian partners get involved.

 Mind – for better mental health